-- 1. Wash your hands with soap and water or alcohol-based hand rubs regularly. - 2.
-Cover your nose and mouth with a tissue or flexed elbow when you cough or sneeze and be sure to dispose of the tissues. - 3.
-Avoid contact with anyone who has flulike symptoms. - 4.
-Try to stay at least 1.5 metres away from people who are coughing or sneezing.

-- 5. If possible, avoid close contact with family members with flu-like illnesses. - 6.
-Avoid touching your face.
+- 1. Washing your hands regularly with soap and water or alcohol-based hand rubs. - Covering your nose and mouth with a tissue or flexed elbow when you cough or sneeze and be sure to dispose of the tissues. - 3.
+Avoiding contact with anyone who has flu-like symptoms. - 4.
+Staying at least 1.5 metres away from people who are coughing or sneezing - 5.
+If possible, avoiding close contact with family members with flu-like illnesses. - 6.
+Avoiding touching your face

-Should my child and family have the flu vaccination?
+Should my child and family have the flu vaccination this year?

 The Australian Government recommends and funds the seasonal influenza (flu) vaccine for 'medical at risk' groups from six months of age.
 Your child's condition may make them eligible for free seasonal influenza vaccine, which is expected to be available from 27 April.
+The vaccine is recommended even if your child has received it in previous years.

-Please note, the seasonal 'flu' vaccine does not prevent COVID-19 but is the most important measure we have to prevent influenza and its complications.
-At this time, preventing this common and serious respiratory infection is extremely important.
+Currently, the vaccine is the most effective measure we have to protect people against influenza and its complications.
+Preventing this common and serious respiratory infection is extremely important at this time.